AdobeDocs/uxp/src/pages/uxp-api/reference-js/Global Members/HTML Elements/HTMLVideoElement.md

 ## play()
 Attempts to begin playback of the media.
-<br>Note that it returns a resolved Promise regardless of the actual result.
+<br></br>Note that it returns a resolved Promise regardless of the actual result.
 It notifies an error over the error event.

 **Returns**: `Promise<void>` Resolved when playback has been started, or rejected if playback cannot be started.